 Here is my list of the best 14’ers to hike.
 None of these require technical climbing in mid-summer.

 Mt.
 Bierstadt: This mountain near Georgetown is an easy drive up from Denver and an easy 7.4 mile dayhike.
 Ascend to 14,060 feet and watch the tourist cars crawl like ants to the top of Mt.
 Evans nearby.
-Mt.
+Check out my guide and GPS tracks here: Mt.
 Bierstatd GPS Tracks